TomStone76/burger/README.md

 # burger

 This is a full stack restaurant application.
-It allows customers or people in the restaurant injury to add burgers to a database and to keep track of which ones have been eaten.
+It allows customers or people in the restaurant industry to add burgers to a database and to keep track of which ones have been eaten.
 Whether the user is a foodie keeping tack of what they want to eat or somebody working in or managing a burger-oriented restaurant, this app can help.

 Technologies used: JavaScript, JQuery, HTML, Handlebars, CSS, Bootstrap, Node.js, SQL and MySQL